yusurko/freak/freak/templates/terms.md

 United States resident under the age of 18 are **not allowed** in any way to access our network without logging in.

+Australian and Danish users under the age of 16 are not authorized to use their accounts.

 New Digital Spirit reserves the right to require ID verification in case of age doubt or suspected security threat.

 Minors on New Digital Spirit Network are additionally bound to the [Minor Account Policy](https://ndspir.it/u18.html),